 - Choose specific audiences based on interests, demographics, location, or activity on your website

-Generally speaking, they’re designed to target buyers early in the sales cycle.
-Because users aren’t actively searching for a product, the goal of these ads is to build awareness of a product and drive the user further into the sales funnel.
+Generally speaking, Display ads are designed to target buyers early in the sales cycle.
+Because users aren’t actively searching for a product, the goal of these ads is to build awareness of a product and drive the user into the sales funnel.

 What Is The Google Search Network?